nolim1t/nolim1t.github.io/_drafts/tere-eesti.md

 * You have a personal eesti.ee email address issued to yourself and also one for the company that you have registered.
 It's gotta be better than GMAIL (I've had issues with GMAIL in the past)
 * Setup for the company (assuming no trademarks or similar names), is done and entered into the registry within 24-48 hours.
 * Assuming no issues, EU business bank account set up within 1 week but you need to be in Tallinn for this.
 * Money left in the company is NOT TAXED, also if you're an investor type money injected into the Estonian economy by investments is also NOT TAXED (finally someone gets it right, the spice must flow!).
 You are only taxed on taking money out of the company as a dividend or income.
-Business expenses (bank fees, business support, travel expenses, Uber, Taxi) are NOT taxed - this is huge because as a remote worker my living expenses is tax free.
+Business expenses (bank fees, business support, travel expenses, Uber, Taxi and coworking space rental) are NOT taxed - this is huge because as a remote worker my living expenses is tax free.

 ## Technology